-These words, known as cognates, make learning French much easier for people who speak a language with similar roots (like English and Spanish).
-The words "identification," "attention," and "direction," for example, exist in French with the very same ending and just a slightly different pronunciation.
+These words, known as cognates, make learning French much easier for people who speak a language with similar roots (like English or Spanish).
+The words "identification," "attention," and "direction," for example, exist in French with the exact same ending and just a slightly different pronunciation.

-Here's a handy list of French words by letter that you already know thanks to cognates.
+Here's a handy list of French words that you already know thanks to cognates.

 3. How You Are Learning